Fall Of Mongolian Coalition Government Could Lead To Severe Economic Downturn

 -

-The Mongolian Tugrik depreciating against the US Dollar by 17.9 percent by the end of 2025;
+The Mongolian Tugrik depreciating against the US Dollar by 17.9% by the end of 2025

 These forecasts are in line with the experiences of other countries where political instability has had a negative impact on the economy, including following the fall of a coalition government: